ravivyas84/atypicalpm/src/content/docs/meta/why-docs-theme.md

   # label: Why theme this like docs
 ---

-TLDR: Becuase as a PM, you need to know how to self learn, in many cases by reading docs.
+TLDR: Because as a PM, you need to know how to self learn, in many cases by reading docs.

 ## Never stop learning, Learn to read docs